arq¶

 - elegant

-classes which hold the connection pool.
-This works well with aiohttp, allows for easier testing and avoids extended head scratching over how variables like connections are defined (is this attached to the request? or thread local? or truly global? where am I, hell, what does global even mean?). - small
+- arq uses a novel approach to variable scope with the @concurrentdecorator being applied to bound methods ofActorclasses which hold the connection pool.
+This works well with aiohttp, allows for easier testing and avoids extended head scratching over how variables like connections are defined (is this attached to the request? or thread local? or truly global? where am I, hell, what does global even mean?).

 - and easy to reason with - currently arq is only about 700 lines, that won’t change significantly.